An Efficient Framework for Balancing Submodularity and Cost: The Cost-Scaled Greedy Algorithm

+In this section, we consider the cardinality-constrained problem {\constrained}.
+Our algorithm for this problem is shown in Algorithm~\ref{algo:cardinality}.
+Throughout the paper, by elements we mean the elements of the ground set $V$.
+For a set function $h$, we use the notation $h(e\vert Q):=h(Q\cup\{e\})-h(Q)$ to denote the marginal gain of $e$ on top of $Q$.
+Our approach is very simple but effective: we apply the standard Greedy algorithm to the scaled objective $\tilde{g}(Q) = \cov(Q)- 2\cost(Q)$, and we stop adding elements once the marginal gains become negative (line~\ref{line:terminate}).
+As we discuss below, the algorithm can be implemented using lazy evaluations, which leads to a very efficient and practical algorithm.
+In Appendix~\ref{app:offline}, we show the following guarantee: \begin{thm} Algorithm \ref{algo:cardinality} returns a solution $Q$ of size at most $k$ satisfying $\cov(Q)-\cost(Q)\geq\frac{1}{2}\cov(\opt)-\cost(\opt)$. \end{thm}

-\spara{Extension to matroid constraints:} Similarly to the standard Greedy algorithm, our algorithm and its analysis readily extends to the more general matroid-constrained problem {\matroidconstrained}.
-We give this extension in Section~\ref{sec:alg-matroid}.
+\spara{Extension to matroid constraints:} Similarly to the standard Greedy algorithm, our algorithm and its analysis readily extends to the more general matroid-constrained problem.
+We give this extension in Section~\ref{app:matroid}.
 The matroid algorithm can also be sped up using the lazy evaluation technique as described below.

-\spara{Running time analysis and speeding up the algorithm using lazy evaluations:} Similarly to the standard Greedy algorithm, the running time of {\costscaledgreedy} is $O(nk)$ evaluations of the functions $\cov$ and $\cost$, where $n$ is the number of experts and $k$ is the cardinality constraint: there are $k$ iterations and, in each iteration, we spend $O(n)$ function evaluations to compute all of the marginal gains and find the expert with maximum marginal gain.
+\spara{Running time and speedups:} Similarly to the standard Greedy algorithm, the running time of {\costscaledgreedy} is $O(nk)$ evaluations of the functions $\cov$ and $\cost$, where $n$ is the number of elements and $k$ is the cardinality constraint: there are $k$ iterations and, in each iteration, we spend $O(n)$ function evaluations to compute all of the marginal gains and find the element with maximum marginal gain.